sictweb/bti425-2020/notes/angular-components-inclass.md

 }
 ```

-Interfaces that describe the shape of objects typically do not have any or many methods.
+Code modules (class or interface) that describe the shape of data / schema objects typically do not have any or many methods.

 <br>